ProteinsWebTeam/HMMER-web-docs/docs/result.rst

 which allows sequences to be either removed or added to the results (a checked box denotes that they will be used in the next iteration).
 This allows you to modify which sequences are included in successive rounds of jackhmmer.
+By default, all sequences above the significance threshold are included.
+As a convenience, an option to override this and deselect all sequences is provided.
+This might useful if you wish to manually add only a small number of sequences.
 A button at the top and bottom of each page will allow you to start the next iteration.

 .. image:: _static/images/jackhmmer_matches.gif